rishiswethan/AI_EmotionRecognition/README.md

-Goal of this project is to detect if a person is happy, from an image.
+Goal of this project is emotion recognition from facial landmarks and the image itself.
+This project focuses on just predicting the emotion 'happy', but it can be expanded to predict other emotions as well.
+This limitation was an attempt to beat the current benchmark emotion recognition models, and I did come close.
+Do check it out!
 - The first model(_source_) was built to detect using all landmarks of the face.
-- Second model was built to detect using only the landmarks of eyes nose and mouth region.
+- Second model(_sourceENM_) was built to detect using only the landmarks of eyes nose and mouth region.
-- Third model*(_ENMimages_)* uses a combination of images of eyes, nose and mouth and landmarks to detect happy.
+- Third model*(_ENMimages_)* uses a combination of images of eyes, nose, mouth, and their landmarks to detect the emotion.

-The third model(ENMimages) would be the benchmark model that comes close to the best models out there(precision of 90% on test set)
+The third model(ENMimages) would be the benchmark model that came close to the best models out there(precision of 90% on test set.
+Best model I saw had 91% on this dataset).
+It uses fer2013 dataset from kaggle.
+The ENMimages model concatinates the output from a CNN and the combinations of landmark distances.
+It then feeds that to a deep neural network.
+This is a novel approach I attempted to improve the accuracy.
+It already gets the landmarks of the face directly from a landmark detector(see link below), and uses the cropped images of eyes, nose, and mouth to fill out any other information it may need, to make an accurate prediction.

 The program was tested on python 3.10.8, tensorflow 2.10.0 and was tested on windows 11 with a GTX 1080ti.
 It should work on other hardware and OS was well.

-The project just needs a bit of cleaning which I'll get around to, eventually.
-It just has a bunch of unnecessary files, and code.
+The project may need a bit of cleaning up of comments, unused functions, etc from my experimentation.
 If you want to build from this, feel free to do so.
-You just have to do some cleaning.
-Everything works tho, so don't worry about that.
+Everything works fine, so don't worry about that.

 ### How to run project:

 1. Extract the venv.zip file if on windows and run the below commands.
-If on linux, install the requirements.txt file.
+If on linux, skip the below commands install the requirements.txt file.
     - `venv\Scripts\activate`
     - Create a python virtual environment
     - If you get an error saying you are not allowed to run scripts.
 Run the below command.